Anterior Maxillary Distraction

 We see many different cases every day in our setup.
 Right from mole excisions to earlobe repairs and cleft surgeries to oncology patients.
 A wide number of patients reporting come from the cleft-related deformities group.
 Cleft patients have a variety of issues even after cleft lip & palate have been operated upon.
 Their age groups also vary to a great extent.
 Maybe a lip revision surgery or a speech defect correction case or maxillary retrusion patient.

-Anterior maxillary distraction before after image for a blog
+Anterior maxillary distraction before after image

 A 20-year-old female patient reported to our hospital a few days ago back.
 She has been operated on cleft lip and palate deformity as a child.
 She was operated for lip and palate repair at Trivandrum.
 She wasn’t happy with her facial appearance and thus reported to our hospital for treatment.
 She was examined by Dr. Sunil Richardson and a treatment plan was made.
 She had a lip scar from her previous surgery as well as a backward placed upper jaw.
 Having a maxillary retrusion is a common complaint of cleft deformity patient as was her’s.
 We planned to do a lip revision and an anterior maxillary distraction procedure for her.